VDosda/Crossfit_Timer/README.md

 # CrossFit Timer

+Hi !
+I did this project because I wanted to build a Crossfit Timer that I used during the lockdown.
+It's better that a phone or computer and a real one is pretty much expensive.
-Hi!
-This project is to create a Crossfit Timer count up, count down, with interval, the possibility to set rounds and a basic clock mode.
+Modes I did : count up, count down, interval, the possibility to set rounds and a basic clock mode.

 ## Table of contents